AhmedAzzam2/landing-page/README.md

 get h1 and puted my name Ahmed Azzam by append

-array sections
-puted function addSection() and removeSection() to menu

-arrow function add to last Section with li

 count Sections

 puted html to #app

 build the nav

-arrow function remove last Section with li

-count Sections

-When clicking an item from the navigation menu, the link scroll to the appropriate section
+used SectionWithLi() for loop

+get ID from menu and go section by scrollIntoView() smooth

 Add an event  scroll

-function navHighlighter
+function add or remove class 'active' to section when near top of viewport

 Get all sections that have an ID defined

 Get id scroll position

 loop  get height

 Add class 'active' to section when near top of viewport

 remove class 'active' to section when near top of viewport

 puted button Top html

-arrow function for scrollTop
+event for scroll to Top